 Students will study American civilization and United States history from pre-European contact through the 19th Century.
-History, literature, art, architecture, and music will be integrated throughout the curriculum.
+American history, literature, art, architecture, and some music will be integrated throughout the course.
 Students will research, write, and orally present the Manson Essay, a graduation requirement.
-Writing, reading, analysis, group work, and presentations will be emphasized.
+Writing, reading, analysis, discussion, and presentations will be emphasized.
 (1 credit English, 1 credit History)